PaulRouanet/ros2_control_bolt/README.md

 `ros2_control_bolt_bringup` - contains files that enable to launch Bolt within its GUIs, and with it hardware interfaces and controllers.

-`ros2_control_test_nodes` - containes nodes for testing ros2_control-enabled robots and their integration in the framework.

 `ros2_description_bolt` - contains files necessary to describe, create and visualize Bolt with Rviz and Gazebo.
 It stores URDF-description files, rviz configurations and meshes for the demo robots.